jyaymie/brewm/README.md

 <img src="./src/assets/brewm-mobile-screenshots.png" alt="Brewm mobile screenshots">
 <img src="./src/assets/brewm-desktop-screenshots.png" alt="Brewm desktop screenshots">

 P.S.
-The neat background image of the cup of jo was created by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/s/photos/coffee-minimal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>.
+The neat background image of the cup of joe was created by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/s/photos/coffee-minimal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>.

 ## 👩‍💻 Technologies

-- This is a front-end React application that utilizes JSX, CSS, React Router, and React-Bootstrap.
+- This is a front-end React application that utilizes JSX, CSS, and React-Bootstrap.
 - Data was fetched from the Yelp Fusion API through a Heroku proxy server, which served as a workaround for CORS errors.

 ## 🛠 Installation